danilofreire/qtm151-summer/README.md

 the theme, the title, and the navigation bar.
 The website files are in the `docs/` folder, as it is one of the easiest ways to host a website on GitHub.
 I also added a `.nojekyll` file to the root of the repository to prevent GitHub from processing the website as a Jekyll project.

-I then built the website with `quarto render` and pushed the changes to the `gh-pages` branch.
+I then built the website with `quarto render docs/` and pushed the changes to the `gh-pages` branch with `git push origin gh-pages`.

 For further information on how to build a website with Quarto, please refer to
 <https://quarto.org/docs/websites/>.